nsryan2/ssc_stuco/README.md

 # ssc_stuco
 This repository houses the planning and bid documents for sections interested in hosting a student conference.
 PRs or merges to `main` will trigger the repo to compile both documents.
 They will appear as an artifact of the run.

+You can download the artifact by navigating to the `Actions` tab, selecting the most recent pull request, and navigating to the summary section which provides a .zip file for download.

 ## How to Compile